-Aysgarth Falls have been attracting the public for over 200 years including people such as painter John Ruskin and poet William Wordsworth.
+Aysgarth Falls has been attracting the public for over 200 years, including painters John Ruskin and poet William Wordsworth.

 Though there are many waterfalls to choose from in the Yorkshire Dales, we would definitely say this is one of the best.

-Aysgarth Falls was even featured in the film Robin Hood: Prince Of Thieves.
+Aysgarth Falls is featured in the film Robin Hood: Prince Of Thieves.
 We really enjoyed having plenty of time and space to explore the vast woodland and forest along with the falls.

 Aysgarth Falls Parking

-Located near the village of Aysgarth the falls are highly popular for families, walkers and cyclists to visit.
-Located in the Yorkshire Dales National Park the falls have many other things to see and do along with visiting the falls.
+Located near the village of Aysgarth, the falls are highly popular for families, walkers and cyclists to visit.
+Situated in the Yorkshire Dales National Park, the falls have many other things to see and do along with visiting the falls.

-There are 2 main places for parking when visiting the falls, one is roughly a 10-15 minutes walk up the hill and the other is at the Information Centre.
+There are two main places for parking when visiting the falls, one is roughly a 10-15 minutes walk up the hill, and the other is at the Information Centre.

-The first area of parking is located next to St. Andrews Church.
-Within this car park, there are no definitive bays so parking can be a little more unorganised but great if you don’t mind the walk or cheaper parking.
+The first area of parking is next to St. Andrews Church.
+There are no definitive bays within this car park, so parking can be a little more unorganised but great if you don’t mind the walk or cheaper parking.
 There is a cafe and shop in the car park.

-The second is the main car park for Aysgarth Falls, which is closer to the falls which have easy access paths leading in and out of the forest and to the falls themselves.
+The second is the main car park for Aysgarth Falls, which is closer to the falls and have easy access paths leading in and out of the forest and to the falls themselves.

-It is more expensive to park here but if you want to be closer for children, disabled or just don’t want to walk far this is the car park for you.
+It is more expensive to park here, but if you want to be closer for children, the disabled or don’t want to walk far, this is the car park for you.

-There is also direct access to electric charging ports for electric cars along with being closer to the toilets, information centre and shop.
-This is a great place to park if you think you might need to nip back to the car for anything such as a picnic, towels etc.
+There is also direct access to electric charging ports for electric cars and closer to the toilets, information centre and shop.
+The car park is a great place to park if you think you might need to nip back to the car for anything such as a picnic, towels etc.